AlexZhidiaev/Server/README.md

 ## Usage
 My server is able to execute 3 tasks:

--Query, that returns the current day of the week (on server) -Query, that returns the day of the week by entered date (year+month+day) -Query, that returns the day of the week after entered time interval (days+hours+minutes+seconds)
+- Query, that returns the current day of the week (on server)

+- Query, that returns the day of the week by entered date (year+month+day)

+- Query, that returns the day of the week after entered time interval (days+hours+minutes+seconds)

 First, ensure you have a python interpreter, that supports python 3+.